second-state/rust-wasm-ai-demo/README-ZH.md

 * The `wasm-bindgen` crate is required for invoking Rust functions from JavaScript.
 * The `serde` and `serde_json` crates allow us to work with JSON strings to represent complex data types.
-* The `nodejs-helper` crate allows the Rust function to access console, file system, database, and network.
 * The `images` crate only enables features that are compatible with WebAssembly.

 ## 写 Rust 代码